Sube30/fall_detection_yolov8/README.md

 # Results
-# Sample output after running the fall detection system:

 Bounding box drawn around the person.

 Keypoints for human pose detected and displayed as red dots.

 Fall detection result based on the human pose.

 Example:

 Bounding box: (0.0, 0.0, 1515.65, 307.16)

 Fall detected: True
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 # Acknowledgements
 YOLOv8 for object detection and pose estimation.